aiskunks/AI_Deep_Dives/README.md

 Go to https://chat.openai.com/ and ask it what DALLE 2 prompt or promot for an art bot to use to generate an image of a robot skunk standing like a human.
 Then go to DALLE 2 and a free art bot listed below and generate it.

-Please e-mail your art, the prompt you used, and premission to put it on this Gitub and in an article on the AI Skunks Medium https://medium.com/@skunksai so that people can see your awesome art.
+Please e-mail *ai at skunks.ai* with your art, the prompt you used, and premission to put it on this Gitub and in an article on the AI Skunks Medium https://medium.com/@skunksai so that people can see your awesome art.

 ## Tips to draw your skunk bot